Codiegirl/The-Sacred-Sage-App/README.md

 # README

 The Sacred Sage <br><br>
 Welome to The Sacred Sage!
-A place where you can take participate in a quiz and, over the span of 7 questions, receive an analysis of what you're soul is searching for.
+A place where you can take a quiz and, over the span of 7 questions, receive an analysis of what you're soul is searching for.
 We also offer product recommendations - please enjoy!

 Models and Associations<br><br>
 In this application, we have a user, result and product bundle model.
 They are associated in the following way: